Sudanese civil war (2023–present)

-Famine has become widespread.
-By August 2025, Sudan faced one of the world’s worst hunger crises, with about 25 million people suffering from severe food insecurity.
-Nearly four million children were acutely malnourished, including more than 770 000 at imminent risk of death, and famine had been confirmed in several regions.
-The overall death toll of the war, including fatalities from violence, starvation, and disease, is even higher; thousands more remain missing or have been killed in targeted massacres, primarily attributed to the RSF and allied militias.
-At least 61,000 people have died in Khartoum State alone, of which 26,000 were a direct result of the violence.
-As of 5 February 2025, over 8.8 million were internally displaced and more than 3.5 million others had fled the country as refugees.
-Sexual violence, committed on refugees and during looting, has been widespread.
+The city of El Fasher, the SAF's last stronghold in Darfur, was besieged by the RSF from April 2024.
+On 26 October 2025, the city fell to the RSF, with the city and neighboring villages suffering what some experts called a genocidal massacre inflicting between 60,000 and 70,000 deaths by one estimate.
+Satellite estimates have been as high as 150,000 dead, making it the largest massacre of the 21st century.

-Foreign involvement in Sudan's conflict has included arms shipments from various countries, most notably by the United Arab Emirates.
-The war has triggered a massive humanitarian crisis marked by extreme shortages of food, water, medicine, and aid access, widespread hospital closures, disease outbreaks, mass displacement, looting of humanitarian supplies, and the near-collapse of education and infrastructure, leaving over half the population in urgent need of assistance.
-There have been calls for more aid, legal protections for humanitarian workers, refugee support, and an end to arms supplies to the RSF, particularly by the UAE.
-The UAE continues to deny support through supplying weapons to the rebel group, despite mounting evidence.
+Sudan faces one of the world's most severe humanitarian crises, with widespread famine and 25 million people suffering severe food insecurity.
+Four million children are acutely malnourished, including 770,000 at imminent risk of death, and famine has been confirmed in several regions.
+The country faces extreme shortages of water, medicine and aid access, widespread hospital closures, disease outbreaks, mass displacement, looting of humanitarian supplies, and the near-collapse of education and infrastructure, leaving half the population in urgent need.
+The total death toll of the war comprises fatalities from violence, starvation and disease; thousands remain missing or were killed in targeted massacres primarily attributed to the RSF and allied militias.
+61,000 people have died in Khartoum State alone, of whom 26,000 were direct victims of violence.
+Sexual violence has been widespread.
+UN under-secretary for humanitarian affairs Tom Fletcher described Darfur as the "epicenter of human suffering in the world".

-In response to the conflict, the United States, United Kingdom, Canada, and the European Union imposed sanctions on individuals, companies, and entities linked to the SAF and RSF for ceasefire violations, human rights abuses, and destabilizing activities.
-Despite these sanctions, the UAE has been found to have violated the sanctions, shipping Chinese weapons to RSF rebels.
+There have been calls for more aid, legal protections for humanitarian workers, refugee support and a halt to international arms supplies to the RSF, particularly from the United Arab Emirates (UAE).
+The US, UK, EU and Canada imposed sanctions on entities linked to both factions for ceasefire violations and human rights abuses.
+Despite denials, the UAE has been found to violate these sanctions by shipping Chinese weaponry to the RSF, which largely funds its operations through gold exports to the UAE.
+Many civilians in Darfur have been killed as part of the Masalit genocide.
+On 7 January 2025, the United States government formally determined that the RSF and its allied militias committed acts of genocide.

 Background

-Since Sudan gained independence in 1956, the country has experienced 20 military coup attempts, the most of any African nation.
-Sudan has usually been ruled by the military, interspersed with short periods of democratic parliamentary rule.
+Since gaining independence in 1956, Sudan has endured chronic instability marked by 20 coup attempts and prolonged military rule, usually interspersed with short periods of democratic parliamentary rule.

-Two civil wars – 1955–1972 and 1983–2005 – between the central government and the southern regions, killed 1.5 million people and ultimately led to the independence of South Sudan in 2011.
+Two civil wars, 1955–1972 and 1983–2005, were fought between the central government and the southern regions, killing 1.5 million people and ultimately leading to the independence of South Sudan in 2011.
 Separately, the conflict in the western region of Darfur displaced two million people and killed more than 200,000.